Engaging Communities: Cross Disciplinary Perspectives

 - Semester 1 - 2015

-1. Explore the reasons for community engagement from a cross sector perspective (e.g. engineering, human service delivery, mining).
+1. Identify reasons for community engagement from a cross sector perspective (e.g. education, health, human service delivery, environmental management).

-2. Develop an understanding of processes and skills required to successfully engage communities.
+2. Demonstrate an understanding of processes and skills required to successfully engage communities.

-3. Explore practical strategies for identifying community based assets and resources that could form the basis for partnerships within a variety of settings.
+3. Discuss practical strategies for identifying community based assets and resources that could form the basis for partnerships within a variety of settings.

 4. Critically reflect on personal beliefs and professional responsibilities that impact on community engagement.

-5. Explore the implications and potential for community engagement in the students current or proposed field of employment.
+5. Discuss the implications and potential for community engagement in the students current or proposed field of employment.

 Course content will cover: